OData/ODataDotNetTemplate/src/ProjectTemplate/README.md

-# OData ASP.NET Core WebAPI Template Pack
+# ASP.NET Core OData Web API Template Pack
-This .NET template helps you create an ASP.NET Core WebAPI project with OData support.
-It supports different configurations for .NET 6.0 and above, with appropriate setup for each version.
+This .NET template helps you create an ASP.NET Core Web API project with OData support.
+It supports different configurations for .NET 8.0 and above, with appropriate setup for each version.

 ## Prerequisites